Police release body cam video of B’Ville superintendent’s DWI arrest

 The officer asked him again and Thomson said he had a beer at Sal’s before he got to the high school.
 He didn’t know what kind.
 Thomson said it was the one somebody bought him.
 The officer then conducts different field sobriety tests including having Thomson walk in a straight line while counting.

-He does other tests and also blowed into a breathalyzer.
+He does other tests and also blew into a breathalyzer.
 He’s arrested a short time after that.

 The officer said to Thomson, “Out of respect for you, you’re going to walk to my patrol car.
 I’m going to put you in handcuffs behind my patrol car.”